Austin Russell (entrepreneur): Early life and education

 Russell grew up in Newport Beach, California.

-At age 15, Russell applied for his first patent for a ground water recycling system to reuse water from sprinklers.
+At age 15, Russell applied for his first patent for a groundwater recycling system to reuse water from sprinklers.
 When he was 15, Russell's parents introduced him to laser entrepreneur Jason Eichenholz, who became Russell's mentor and later joined Luminar as co-founder and chief technology officer.

 He graduated from St. Margaret's Episcopal School in 2013.
 He also studied at the Beckman Laser Institute at the University of California, Irvine while in high school.
 Russell has said that he often teaches himself new skills from Wikipedia articles and YouTube videos.

 Luminar

 Russell founded Luminar in 2012 while he was still in high school, shortly before turning 17.
 After graduating from high school, he attended Stanford University for three months, taking courses in applied physics.
 Russell won $100,000 from the Thiel Fellowship in 2013, leading him to drop out and focus on Luminar full-time.

 The company spent its first five years in stealth mode.
 Rather than purchasing components, Russell engineered and manufactured Luminar's lidar components himself.

 On December 3, 2020, Luminar went public, trading on the Nasdaq as LAZR.
-Russell's 104.7 million shares, roughly one third of Luminar's equity, were worth $2.4 billion at the close of trading on December 3, making Russell the world's youngest self-made billionaire.
+Russell's 104.7 million shares, roughly one-third of Luminar's equity, were worth $2.4 billion at the close of trading on December 3, making Russell the world's youngest self-made billionaire.
 He also became chairman of the company at this time.
+Although, he is no longer a billionaire; at the age of 25, he become the youngest ever self-made billionaire and he held that title from 2020 until 2022 when Alexandr Wang (cofounder of Scale AI) became a billionaire at age 24.

+On May 14, 2025, Luminar announced via a press release that Austin Russell resigned as President, CEO, and as the Chairperson of the Board, effective immediately.
+The press release also stated the resignation followed a Code of Business Conduct and Ethics inquiry by the Audit Committee of Luminar’s Board of Directors.